-CSOFT works with pharmaceutical companies and CROs conducting international clinical trials to ensure the highest-quality translation of patient questionnaires in over 250 languages.
-With our extensive global network of subject matter experts and over 10,000 in-country native linguists, we have the resources to accurately translate and preform cognitive debriefing on a variety of clinical trial documentation.
+CSOFT Health Sciences works with pharmaceutical companies and CROs conducting international clinical trials to ensure the highest-quality translation of patient questionnaires in over 250 languages.
+With our extensive global network of subject matter experts and over 10,000 in-country native linguists, we have the resources to accurately translate and perform cognitive debriefing on a variety of clinical trial documentation.

 Steps of Cognitive Debriefing